Kara Danvers: Characterization

 For the second season, regarding the end of Kara and James Olsen's relationship, Andrew Kreisberg said "We realized that the best scenes between [Kara and James] were just the nice, sweet scenes where they were being friends."
 He also said that while the theme of the first season was "how does Kara become Supergirl?", the theme of the second would be "how does Supergirl become Kara?".
 Speaking to the ending of Mon-El and Kara's relationship in season four, Jessica Queller compared this separation to that of Humphrey Bogart and Ingrid Bergman's characters in the ending of Casablanca (1942), saying, "They both have destinies in different times as heroes.
 What they did was the sort-of Casablanca decision of putting what's most important to them – which is saving the world – first."
 For season four, Melissa Benoist joined filming following the conclusion of her run on Broadway as the star of Beautiful: The Carole King Musical on August 4, 2018.
 Also for that season, Melissa Benoist commented that, "I think their main premise is that fear itself is a villain, and can hope conquer it?
 Supergirl stands for hope, so we'll see."
 Queller concurred, adding that the season would investigate, "How can [Supergirl] be a beacon of hope when she represents what people are afraid of?"

-In season five, the series introduces a new Supergirl suit which eschews the skirt seen in the older suit in favor of a bodysuit with trousers.
+In season five, the series introduces a new Supergirl suit which eschews the red skirt and sheer black pantyhose seen in the older suit in favor of a bodysuit with trousers.
 Benoist and the showrunners said giving Supergirl pants was something they discussed since the first season.
 Querl Dox is credited with creating a new microscopic motion-activator for the new suit that attaches to Kara's glasses and unleashes the suit when she whips off the glasses, resulting in Supergirl being fully dressed in her costume.
 The seventeenth episode of the fifth season marks Benoist's directorial debut.
 Benoist said the sixth season serves as a "self-exploration" for her character, "looking in the mirror and [contemplating] what her power means because it's almost limitless and it makes her so strong on Earth".